 Breeze block is porous and soaks up paint very quickly.
 However, after applying the first coat of paint (mist coat), you’ll find that subsequent coats cover the surface nicely.

-By using a good quality emulsion such as Dulux Trade Supermatt, you’ll cover up to 18 m2/litre, but a mould resistant paint such as Ronseal’s Anti Mould Paint only manages up to 13 m2/litre.
+Using a good quality emulsion such as Dulux Trade Supermatt, you’ll cover up to 18 m2/litre, but a mould-resistant paint such as Ronseal’s Anti Mould Paint only manages up to 13 m2/litre.

 Tools & Materials

 Here’s a list of the tools and materials you need.
-For this project, I have chosen emulsion paint as it’s the most economical.
+I chose emulsion paint for this project because it’s the most economical.